alex-654/workbook/tutorials/sql_index.md

   and delivery_id = 102281
   and external_id is not null;
 # Index not used as external_id column goes first in the index and it used as range.
-# And at this index the most helpful column is delivery_id
+# And at this index the most helpful (selective) column is delivery_id

 select *
 from `order`